 How is abdominal pain in children diagnosed?

-Your caregiver will ask you questions about your child and check his belly.
-Caregivers will want you or your child to talk about the pain.
-This helps caregivers learn what may be causing the pain and how best to treat it.
-Caregivers will want you or your child to answer the following questions:
+Your healthcare provider will ask you questions about your child and check his belly.
+Healthcare providers will want you or your child to talk about the pain.
+This helps healthcare providers learn what may be causing the pain and how best to treat it.
+Healthcare providers will want you or your child to answer the following questions:

 - Where does it hurt?
 Does the pain move from one area to another?

 - How does the pain feel?
-Try to choose words that tell caregivers what type of pain your child is having, such as sharp, cramping, twisting, squeezing, or crushing.
+Try to choose words that tell healthcare providers what type of pain your child is having, such as sharp, cramping, twisting, squeezing, or crushing.